hzi-braunschweig/pia-system/DISTRIBUTION_NOTES.md

 This file contains notes about changes that are important to the operations team.

+## 1.29.7

+- this release adds the possibility to set the MODYS configuration within the IPIA host vars
+  - the following vars can AND should now be set within the IPIA host vars if MODYS is used
+    - PIA_MODYS_BASE_URL
+    - PIA_MODYS_USERNAME
+    - PIA_MODYS_PASSWORD
+    - PIA_MODYS_STUDY
+    - PIA_MODYS_IDENTIFIER_TYPE_ID
+    - PIA_MODYS_REQUEST_CONCURRENCY

 ## 1.29

 - the `pia_sormas_on_pia_password` variable is expected to be secure and not guessable.
 Please make sure that it has a length of 32 random characters.